 Letters of Recommendation

-Letters from MathCEP/UMTYMP are generally written by Professor Rogness, the Director of the program.
+Particularly for students of the UMTYMP Calculus component, letters from MathCEP/UMTYMP are generally written by Professor Rogness, the director of the program.
 This provides a level of consistency and can also make for a much more compelling letter.
 Many of our instructors work with UMTYMP for two or three years before moving on to another position, whereas Professor Rogness has been teaching mathematics at the University since 1999, and can put a student's performance in UMTYMP into a broader context.
 Most students have had two semesters worth of classes (or more) with Professor Rogness by the time they request a recommendation, and before writing a letter he will gather information from any other past or current instructors.

-To request a letter of recommendation, you may either please fill out this form, or you can download this PDF, which contains information about the process, a release form, and a questionnaire.
-Due to the Covid-19 pandemic, rather than submit the release form and questionnaire to the UMTYMP office, we ask that you please email the form instead to firstname.lastname@example.org at least two weeks before your first letter is due.
-(If you can email everything in even earlier, so much the better!)
+To request a letter of recommendation, you should please fill out this form, which contains information about the process, a release form, and a questionnaire.
+We ask that you fill out the form and send any other required information to firstname.lastname@example.org at least two weeks before your first letter is due.
+If you can email everything in even earlier, so much the better!

 Please follow these guidelines: